bailiev7/backend/README.md

-This is my first practice with web-frameworkFastApi
+This is my first practice with web-framework FastApi